Benjamin Wadsworth (actor): Personal life

-On May 10, 2019, Wadsworth became engaged to actress Ava Bennett after a year of dating.
+On May 10, 2019, Wadsworth became engaged to actress Stella Maeve after a year of dating.
 Their daughter, Jo Jezebel, was born in January 2020.
 Wadsworth and Maeve split sometime prior to 2024 as it was announced that year that Wadsworth is in a new relationship with Cait Pool.
+As of November 2025, Wadsworth and Pool announced their engagement on Instagram.